tachyons/gitlab-pages/README.md

   the generated configuration for virtual hosts.
 If present, it uses the TLS key and certificate in `config.json`, otherwise it falls back to the global configuration.
-2. When client connects to a HTTP port the GitLab-Pages daemon looks in the generated configuration for a matching virtual host.
+2. When client connects to an HTTP port, the GitLab-Pages daemon looks in the generated configuration for a matching virtual host.
 3. The URL.Path is split into `/<project>/<subpath>` and the daemon tries to
    load: `pages-root/group/project/public/subpath`.